video

 We can support our inferences with evidence from the text.

-So inside we've got thoughts and feelings, outside we've got the character's appearance and how people see them.
+Outside, we've got the character's appearance and how people see them.

-Let's look at some examples of role on the wall for Fishlegs, with evidence from the text.
+Let's look at some examples of role on the wall for Fishlegs with evidence from the text.

 And he's described as having an itchy rash as a result of his reptile allergy.